 Explaining how the Kp index relates to geomagnetic activity and the Northern Lights

 The Kp-index is used to characterise and describe the magnitude of geomagnetic disturbance caused by solar wind interacting with Earth’s magnetic field on a scale from 0-9.
-The Kp index does not describe how strong or bright the Northern Lights will appear and is therefore not very useful for aurora chasers in the field.
+Contrary to what many people think, the Kp index does not describe how intense or bright the Northern Lights will become.
+It is therefore not very useful for aurora chasers in the field.

-The Kp value is determined by averaging global magnetic measurements over three hour intervals, from 09-12, 12-15, 15-18 etc. Data collected by Earth-based magnetic observatories are then used to make predictions based on the days and weeks past.
+The Kp value is determined by averaging global magnetic measurements over three hour intervals, from 09-12, 12-15, 15-18 etc. Data is collected by mid latitude Earth-based magnetic observatories and used to make predictions based on the days and weeks past.

 Each value in the index is as following: